mkarner07/mkarner07.github.io/_posts/2023/2023-12-10-The-Psychology-of-Choice.md

 - Part 1: [In the Realm of Thought: 11 Cognitive Biases and Heuristics Unveiled]({% post_url 2023-12-07-In-the-Realm-of-Thought %})
 - Part 2: [The Psychology of Choice: Understanding How Heuristics Shape Decision-Making]({% post_url 2023-12-10-The-Psychology-of-Choice %})
 - Part 3: [9 Learnings from “Thinking, Fast and Slow” you can apply in your day-to-day life]({% post_url 2023-12-14-9-Learnings-from-Thinking-Fast-and-Slow %})

+I also highly recommend reading the whole book "Thinking, Fast and Slow".
+Please support your local library and buy from them.
+If you want to purchase it online, please feel free to use [this affiliate link](https://amzn.to/46iVUs8).